Teeth and teeth care

 - Don't have lots of snacks between meals, especially ones that contain sugars and acids.
 These cause plaque to build up on teeth, which can cause tooth decay.

 - Choose water as your main drink.
 Tap water is best because it contains fluoride which helps harden and repair the enamel surface of teeth.
 Rinsing out your mouth with water after you have had something to eat helps stop plaque building up too.
-Tank water and bottled water (spring water) don’t have fluoride in them, so they don’t protect teeth as well as tap water.
+Bottled water (spring water) does not have fluoride in them, so it cannot protect teeth as well as tap water.

 - Where possible, choose medicines and cough lollies that are sugar free.